arjangch/grails-project-helper/README.md

 # grails-project-helper

 Purpose of this project is to help Grails bigginer.
-To show developer tip and tricks, plugin implementation, internal commands, config files, etc.
+To show developer tips and tricks, plugin implementation, internal commands, config files, etc.

 ## Minimum System Requirements